panoply/vscode-liquid/readme.md

 # Support

 Follow me on [Twitter](https://twitter.com/niksavvidis) and say hello!
-No obligations here, but coffee is always appreciated.
+There is no obligation, but coffee is always appreciated.

 **PayPal**: [Donate](https://www.paypal.me/paynicos)<br>
 **BTC**: `35wa8ChA5XvzfFAn5pMiWHWg251xDqxT51`